digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 If you are using the Deposit as an assembly area for files, you can ask the Preservation API to build an ImportJob for you, from the content of the Deposit in S3.
 You can also ask it to build and execute the ImportJob in a single operation.

 This isn't always desirable - you might create a Deposit for the purposes of making an edit to a single file (e.g., a METS file), and the content of the Deposit might be just that one file you want to change - and not necessarily sitting in the Deposit at the correct relative path.
 In this scenario, if you asked the platform to generate an ImportJob, it would see the mostly empty S3 working space and produce an ImportJob with many Containers to delete and many Binaries to delete.
-In that scenario, it would have been better to construct the ImportJob manually and specify just the one Binary to patch - giving both the `@id` property of the Binary - its repository address - and the `location` property - the S3 URI.
+It would have been better to construct the ImportJob manually and specify just the one Binary to patch - giving both the `@id` property of the Binary - its repository address - and the `location` property - the S3 URI.

 An Import Job is a means of synchronising a deposit with the repository, whether the deposit represents the new state in its entirety, or is partial.
-Even if the only operations you want to perform in an Import Job are deletions, you still need a Deposit to give the ImportJob context, and for auditing.
+Even if the only operations you want to perform in an Import Job are deletions, you still need a Deposit to give the ImportJob context - to launch it from - and for auditing.

 Before you can ask for an Import Job, the `digitalObject` field of the Deposit must have been set - otherwise the API has nothing to compare it with.
 This applies to a new Deposit where no DigitalObject yet exists - you're effectively comparing your S3 files with an empty object.